thephez/dash-docs/_includes/devdoc/example_intro.md

 rpcpassword=change_this_to_a_long_random_password
 ~~~~

-You should also make the `bitcoin.conf` file only readable to its
+You should also make the `dash.conf` file only readable to its
 owner.
 On Linux, Mac OSX, and other Unix-like systems, this can be
-accomplished by running the following command in the Bitcoin application
+accomplished by running the following command in the Dash Core application
 directory:

 ~~~
-chmod 0600 bitcoin.conf
+chmod 0600 dash.conf
 ~~~

-For development, it's safer and cheaper to use Bitcoin's test network (testnet)
+For development, it's safer and cheaper to use Dash's test network (testnet)
 or regression test mode (regtest) described below.

-Questions about Bitcoin use are best sent to the [BitcoinTalk forum][forum
+Questions about Dash use are best sent to the [Dash forum][forum
-tech support] and [IRC channels][].
+tech support] and [Discord channels][Discord channels].
 Errors or suggestions related to
-documentation on Bitcoin.org can be [submitted as an issue][docs issue]
+documentation on dash-docs.github.io can be [submitted as an issue][docs issue].
-or posted to the [bitcoin-documentation mailing list][].

 In the following documentation, some strings have been shortened or wrapped: "[...]"
 indicates extra data was removed, and lines ending in a single backslash "\\"